Technical

 Top 10 Hard Skills for Customer Service Representatives

 Below are the ten most critical technical abilities shaping strong service performance in 2026.
-Each skill includes a clear definition, real-world context, and subtle cues you can use while screening or training.
-These points also help you identify patterns across customer service hard skills examples seen in modern service teams.
+Each skill includes a clear definition, real-world context, and cues useful for screening or training.
+These points also help identify patterns across customer service hard skills examples seen in modern service teams.

 1. Proficiency with CRM and Ticketing Systems